C2SM/c2sm.github.io/docs/models/icon/probtest.md

 - `${EXPERIMENT}_reference.csv`
 - `${EXPERIMENT}_tolerance.csv`

-## 4. Run the test case on GPU and collect statistics.
+## 4. Run the test case on GPU and collect statistics
 Navigate to your GPU build folder and run the same test case, e.g.:
 ```console
 cd <path-to-GPU-build>